 We propose a shock model in classical novae that can be responsible for absorption/emission line systems and hard X-ray emissions based on a fully self-consistent nova outburst model calculated by \citet{kat22sha}.
 Our main conclusions are as follows:\\

 {\bf 1.} We explained that a shock is inevitably generated outside the photosphere.
-The wind velocity at the photosphere decreases with time before optical maximum, but increases afterward.
-This is a result of evolution calculation by \citet{kat22sha}.
-Simply assuming ballistic loci of winds outside the photosphere, we followed the motion of fluid (wind) and obtain a strong shock formation soon after optical maximum. \\
+The wind velocity at the photosphere decreases with time before the optical maximum but increases afterward.
+This is the result of the evolution calculation by \citet{kat22sha}.
+Simply assuming ballistic loci of winds outside the photosphere, we followed the motion of fluid (wind) and obtained a strong shock formation soon after the optical maximum. \\